archelogos/CarND-Advanced-Lane-Lines/README.md

 # Advanced Lane Finding

-In the Project 1, some techniques were applied to identify the lane lines of the road in a given driving video.
+In the first approach to this problem, some techniques were applied to identify the lane lines of the road of a given video.
-At that moment, we based our model on the Canny Edge algorithm.
-In this project we go one step further applying perspective and gradient transformation as well as other techniques to the video frames, in order to detect the lane lines in a more approachable way.
+At that moment, the model was based on the Canny Edge algorithm.

+In this project it is necessary to go one step further applying some image transformation as well as other techniques to the video frames to detect the lane lines in a better way.

-The goal of this project is to develop a pipeline to process a video stream from a camera mounted on the front of a car, and output an annotated video which identifies:
+The goal of this project is to develop a pipeline that processes a video stream from a camera mounted on the front of a car, and output an modified video identifying:

 * The positions of the lane lines
 * The location of the vehicle relative to the center of the lane
 * The radius of curvature of the road

-To do that, some steps have been defined:
+To achieve this, some steps have been defined:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.